-ATTRIBUTE DESCRIPTION version This required attribute specifies the version of this specification that the parameter set conforms to.
+version This required attribute specifies the version of this specification that the parameter set conforms to.
 Only major and minor version number are included, the patch version number MUST NOT be included in this attribute.
-For the current release candidate this MUST be 1.0-RC1. name This required attribute provides a name which can be used for purposes of presenting the parameter set to the user.
+For the current release this MUST be 1.0. name This required attribute provides a name which can be used for purposes of name I his required attribute provides a name which can be used for purposes of presenting the parameter set to the user.